GRAPHIC-Take Five: When China sneezes

 The fed funds target will certainly be left in its 1.5% to 1.75% range on Wednesday; the central bank will want to see how the three cuts from 2019 are percolating through the economy.
 Also, considering fed funds spent the first half of the past decade near zero, there is barely room to cut more, without raising alarm about negative rates, deflation and asset prices.

-Reporting by Tom Westbrook in Singapore, Sinead Carew and Alden Bentley in New York; Julien Ponthus and Tommy Wilkes in London Compiled by Sujata Rao Editing by Peter Graff
+Reporting by Tom Westbrook in Singapore, Sinead Carew and Alden Bentley in New York; Julien Ponthus and Tommy Wilkes in London, additional reporting by Karin Strohecker; compiled by Sujata Rao Editing by Peter Graff and Nick Macfie